 Subpopulations of the M. alfredi appear, in most cases, to be small (less than 1,000 individuals).
-Photo-identification studies at aggregation sites in Hawaii (Deakos et al. 2011), Yap (B. Acker pers. comm.
-2009), Japan (Ito 1987, Homma et al. 1999, Ito 2000, Kashiwagi et al. 2008), and the east and west coasts of Australia (M. Bennett and F. McGregor pers. obs.
-2011) have produced sighting records of approximately 100 to less than 700 individuals, despite some being active for many decades.
-The one exception is the Maldives with 3,300 individuals identified throughout the 26 atolls that make up the archipelago (G. Stevens, unpublished data 2012).
-Preliminary studies at major aggregation sites suggest resident population sizes are generally small, with some areas having large seasonal influxes.
+Photo-identification studies at aggregation sites in Hawaii (Deakos et al. 2011), the Yaeyama Islands Japan (Kashiwagi 2014), southern Mozambique (Marshall et al. 2011), and the east coast of Australia (Couturier et al. 2014) have produced sighting records or estimated annual or sub-population sizes of approximately 100 to 700 individuals, despite some being active for many decades.
+The one exception is the Maldives with 3,300 individuals identified throughout the 26 atolls that make up the archipelago (G. Stevens, unpublished data 2012) and population estimates for the entire archipelago reaching 9,677 individuals (Kitchen-Wheeler et al. 2011).
+These preliminary studies at major aggregation sites suggest resident population sizes of Manta alfredi are generally small, with some areas having large seasonal influxes.